CERT-Polska/mquery/docs/internals.md

 ```

 Strings shorter than 3 characters are ignored by all the index types, so
-this is further degenerated to:
+this is further simplified to:

 ```
 min 2 of ({6A006800800000FF35} & {6A136801000100FF15}, ())